mrlucca/mrlucca/README.md

 - 🔭 I’m currently working on freelancer projects
 - 🌱 I’m currently learning php, java, javascript, Clean Code, SOLID e Design Patterns
 - 👯 I’m looking to collaborate on System Development
-- 🤔 I’m looking for help with
+- 🤔 I’m looking for help with job
 - 💬 Ask me about the importance of writing good code
 - 📫 How to reach me:
 - LinkedIn: <a href = "https://www.linkedin.com/in/lucca-vinicios-7884291b3/">Lucca Vinicios</a>